VishalShukla695/Assignment/README.md

 ```bash
 pytest
 ```

-## Contributing

-Feel free to contribute by opening issues or submitting pull requests.
-Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 Replace placeholders like `yourusername` with your actual GitHub username, and update the `LICENSE.md` file accordingly.
 Additionally, if you have specific guidelines for contributing, create a `CONTRIBUTING.md` file and link it in the README.